nvmpy/ExtendedFirefoxDriver/README.md

 # ExtendedFirefoxDriver

-An extention of the Selenium webdriver.Firefox class that adds a method for capturing user input.
+An extension of the Selenium webdriver.Firefox class that adds a method for capturing user input.

 There's a step-by-step walkthrough of the process and some usage guidance over at my blog: